ezat-r/recipe-manager/ReadMe.md

 As part of the Add & Edit Recipe forms, I've used a toggle switch button which the user can set to 'On' or 'Off'.
 When the 'Contains Allergens' switch is set to the 'On' state, it then brings into view the 'Allergens' input field which allows a user to enter allergen related information.

-However, there was an issue with the submission of forms which had the 'Contains Allergens' switch disabled; when it was set to 'Off' the switch elements value was not submitted as part of the form
+However, there was an issue with the submission of forms which had the 'Contains Allergens' switch disabled; when it was set to 'Off' the switch elements value was not submitted as part of the form;
 - this led to issues in the backend because the code in the backend depended on the 'containsAllergens' value in the form submission data, but because it wasn't included, it threw errors.
 So to get around this issue, I created the *checkAllergens* function.
 The function takes the formData dict as a parameter and checks for the presence of a 'containsAllergens' dict key; if one is present then a value of *True* is returned, otherwise if there is no entry whatsoever, then a value of *False* is returned.
 This resolved the issue in the backend when carrying out actions such as Adding a new recipe or Updating an existing one in the MongoDB database.

 The *checkAllergens* function was tested by passing various dummy inputs and using Python **assertions** to check the output.